foundrytechnologies/flow-sdk/Readme.md

 # Installation and Quickstart

+NOTE: Flow is currently in preview.
+This git repo is under active development and may be subject to frequent changes.
+If you are using Flow, please send a quick note to **contact@mlfoundry.com** so we can keep you updated on the latest changes.

 ## Installation
 1. Ensure you have Python 3.11 or higher installed.
 2. Install dependencies either by: